;

 Latest monthly UK Online Retail Sales Report

-Report: June 2025 3 minute read Note: This report summary is one or two months behind the current month as standard reporting practice.
+Report: September 2025 3 minute read Note: This report summary is one or two months behind the current month as standard reporting practice.
 The content is indicative only and incomplete with certain data undisclosed.
-Become a member t... read more
+Become a member to ac... read more

-Report: May 2025 3 minute read Note: This report summary is one or two months behind the current month as standard reporting practice.
+Report: August 2025 3 minute read Note: This report summary is one or two months behind the current month as standard reporting practice.
 The content is indicative only and incomplete with certain data undisclosed.
-Become a member to ac... read more
+Become a member t... read more

 View Archive